Katerynakulik/yoga/README.md

 - Responsive design – built with Bootstrap to adapt across all screen sizes.
 - Fixed navigation bar – includes links to the main sections (About, First try, Ask us about yoga) and a dropdown menu for city-specific yoga groups (Dublin, Paris, Berlin).
 - Hero section – clear and minimal message: “Error 404 – This page does not exist.”
+- The button on the main section facilitates easy navigation back to the main page.
 - Consistent branding – same color scheme, typography, and favicon as the rest of the site.

 _Purpose_: